why1249/TorchOpt/README.md

 # TorchOpt
-A modular optimization library for PyTorch
+A modular optimization library based on PyTorch